Change Your Image

 I always mentioned that I felt this film had one of the "sexiest" scenes I had ever seen in a movie.
 One year, a 17-year-old African-American shouted, "Yes!" when he figured out the scene: the one where Protée is helping Aimée lace up her evening dress, all the while both are examining the reflection of the other in the mirror.
 Directors use the "mirror technique" when then want to focus on the inner conflict on the part of one or more character in a scene: this is a perfect example of the technique, and it is "sexy".

 Most students had trouble understanding the end of the film.
 One suggested that one theme of the movie was "Africanism", and that no matter how much one loved Africa or Africans, one cannot "become" African (like the driver tried to do): one must BE African.

 The Talented Mr. Ripley (1999)

 This is the exception!

 Most American remakes of French films fall far short of the original.
 Include in this list: Diabolique, La Femme Nikita, La Cage aux folles.
-This film, a remake of the French [Blue Noon?] was far superior to the original, which was as dull and lifeless as the above-mentioned American remakes.
+This film, a remake of the French was far superior to the original, which was as dull and lifeless as the above-mentioned American remakes.